-Royal Enfield has been on a hot streak – the launch of their new 650 twins is still fresh in everyone’s minds.
-And it seems that they have no plans to slow down, given they have just launched another model – the ‘Trials’ version of the legendary Bullet.
+Royal Enfield has been on a bit of a streak lately.
+With the launch of their new 650 twins still fresh in everyone’s minds, here’s another new model from RE – a ‘Trials’ version of the legendary Bullet.

 It’s only been a few months since the launch of the brilliant new 650 Twins from RE, and they seem to be doing very well in terms of gaining global recognition.
-The world has fallen in love with the Interceptor 650 and the GT, and the RE brand is stronger than ever.
-Without wasting any time, the oldest bike manufacturer in the world has just launched another model – the Trials 500.
+The world appears to have fallen in love with the Interceptor 650 and the GT, making the RE brand stronger than ever.
+But RE, it seems, has bigger plans, and so, without wasting any time, the oldest bike manufacturer in the world has just launched another model – the Trials 500.

 We were invited to take part in a ‘trials race’ on their brand-new Bullet Trials motorcycle.
-A ‘trials race’ is basically a race where riders must complete a course ridden with obstacles without putting their feet on the ground.
-It’s easier than it seems until you do it yourself, and that’s exactly what I found out.
-The Trials edition of the Bullet is simply a newly designed motorcycle that pays homage to RE’s legacy of winning trials racing.
+A ‘trials race’ is basically a race where the rider must complete a course ridden with obstacles without putting his or her feet on the ground.
+It doesn’t seem that daunting actually – until you do it yourself that is, as I quickly found out.
+The Trials edition of the Bullet is essentially a new model that pays homage to RE’s legacy of winning trials races.

 How does it ride?